TaskarCenterAtUW/TDEI-nodejs-ts-ms-template/README.md

     npm install
     ```
 2. To start the server, use the command `npm run start`
+3. The http server by default starts with 3000 port or whatever is declared in `process.env.PORT` (look at `index.ts` for more details)
+4. By default `get` call on `localhost:3000` gives a sample response
+5. Other routes include a `ping` with get and post.
+Make `get` or `post` request to `http://localhost:3000/ping`

 # Structure and components
 The application is a simple derivative of [koa](https://koajs.com) to serve `http` requests.
+By default, the `bodyParser` and `json` parser are added to the application.

-This code also has other components to communicate with cloud for storage, queues, logs, configurations etc.
+This project also has other components to communicate with cloud for storage, queues, logs, configurations etc.

 ## Core
 Contains all the abstract and Azure implementation classes for connecting to Azure components.